ricardoemerson/ruby-on-rails-development-extensions-pack/README.md

-# VS Code Ruby on Rails Development Extensions Pack
+# Ruby on Rails Development Extensions Pack

-This extension pack packages some useful extensions for Ruby on Rails development in VS Code.
+This extension package contains useful extensions for working with Ruby on Rails in visual studio code.

 ### Extensions Included